wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 Fogo Island.
 In Newfoundland, coyotes are the primary predator of caribou (Bastille-Rousseau et al. 2016a).
-While predation by coyotes on adult female caribou is possible, it is relatively rare on Fogo Island (Webber and Vander Wal unpublished data).
+While predation by coyotes on adult female caribou is possible, it is relatively rare on Fogo Island (Webber & Vander Wal unpublished data).
 Therefore, any effect of predation on swimming behaviour is likely related to fine-scale encounters between coyotes and caribou which result in caribou swimming as a flight response.
-Alternatively, during calving, females may swim to small islands to give birth (Bergerud and Page 1987) or swim to islands with a calf at heel to avoid predation.
-Swimming with a calf at heel has been observed for caribou in freshwater lakes on Fogo Island (Webber and Vander Wal unpublished data), so we anticipate it may also be possible in the ocean.
+Alternatively, during calving, females may swim to small islands to give birth (Bergerud & Page 1987) or swim to islands with a calf at heel to avoid predation.
+Swimming with a calf at heel has been observed for caribou in freshwater lakes on Fogo Island (Webber & Vander Wal unpublished data), so we anticipate it may also be possible in the ocean.
 We suggest future studies assess encounter rates among caribou and coyotes to determine what proportion of encounters result in